malike/malike.github.io/_posts/2018-08-09-OLAP-Cube-With-Elasticsearch.md

 ### Using Elasticsearch as an OLAP Cube

-_Why is [Elasticsearch](https://www.elastic.co/products/elasticsearch)  a stong candidate to be used as OLAP based on our understanding of OLAP?_
+_Why is [Elasticsearch](https://www.elastic.co/products/elasticsearch)  a strong candidate to be used as OLAP based on our understanding of OLAP?_

 **_1. How Elasticsearch supports multidimensional data analysis_**